 1. Running Shoes

 Don’t overtrain.
 Find a running plan that is slow and progressive.
-It’s critical to think of this sport as a life long endeavor and not some quick investment.
+It’s critical to think of this sport as a lifelong endeavor and not some quick investment.
 The best runners are ones who take their time to build miles over months or even years.
 Set small goals and build up to them.
 Running is meant to be challenging but not soul-crushing.

 3. Listen to your body

 Your body is going to tell you when something isn’t right.
 Watch for the cues (lingering pain, fatigue, consistently elevated heart rate).
 There’s are all signs that you might be overtraining and are at risk for injuries.
-Don’t’ be afraid to take days off — even if it’s not in your training plan.
+Don’t be afraid to take days off — even if it’s not in your training plan.
 A few days off can help your body bounce back.

 4. Do some strength training

 Runners aren’t typically big fans of lifting.
 But there are some benefits to doing some strength work, especially when it comes to core exercises.
-Add some strength training to your workout regimen in order to help protect yourself from injuries.
+Add some strength training to your workout regimen to help protect yourself from injuries.
 Concentrate on core, ankle stability, leg work, and even some upper body.

 There’s be a lot of info out there about stretching.
 I think a little bit of yoga goes a long way for runners.
-Even if you don’t see it as directly correlating, I can tell you that yoga (or even some basic stretching) goes a long way after years of IT band issues.
+Even if you don’t see it directly correlating, I can tell you that yoga (or even some basic stretching) goes a long way after years of IT band issues.